 For painters, whether operating independently or managing larger enterprises, selecting the right insurance coverage is crucial for safeguarding your business.
 Here’s a customized breakdown for painters at different stages of their business journey:

-- Sole Proprietor Painters:
+1. Sole Proprietor

 Painters Liability Insurance – aka General Liability